 Our workflow changes depending on the type of project.
 We always try to adapt to current circumstances and make the best of the situation.
 But some things are constant.
 For us, these are:

 We believe in early involvement in the project, as we want to get to know your business and its needs as well as possible.
 Thanks to this, we’re more engaged in the project as each person has a role to play and wants to do it well.
 If you’d like to find out more about how such cooperation looks like, read the article “How designer – developer collaborations changed the way we think about projects“.
-It will provide you with insights about the relations and help you understand the dynamic in the project team.
+It will provide you with insights into the relations and help you understand the dynamics in the project teams.

 We take every opportunity to write about the importance of testing.
 This one’s no exception.
 Thanks to usability tests, we can adapt the solutions to its target audience.
 Because of them, the digital product is far more intuitive and have added user-friendly features.
 Usually, we carry out tests on a prototype and then on an MVP to double-check everything.
 We’ve already written about testing and the process of product validation in the previous blog posts if you want to look into the subject in a more detailed way.

-Our experience in cooperation with various clients lets us to continually refine our process while still adapting it to the way our clients work.
+Our experience in cooperation with various clients lets us continually refine our process while still adapting it to how our clients work.
 When we start our collaboration, you become a part of the team.